iguanacore/iguana_acs_functions/README.md

 Everything that isn't marked as optional can still be manually disabled by removing the modified entities from the mod files.
 * Display Adventure Results Notifications - Adds a small notification on adventure return if some harvest has been obtained.
 * Chance Estimation Precision - Increases the precision of estimates from GetRateString, anything below 1% is listed now as insignificant.
+* Formation Sharing - Reveals the Formation Diagram Sharing/Import buttons, in both normal gameplay as well as RPG Map Maker.

 ## Install instructions